Legal Framework for Electronic Archiving

 Are there any legal requirements for electronic archiving systems (EAS)?

-HR Best Practices: The full electronic archiving era is approaching, but for now it is not possible to guarantee that all paper documents can be destroyed.
+In other instances, if the validity of a document is questioned in court, the genuineness of the document would be assessed on a case-by-case basis.
+The full electronic archiving era is approaching, but for now it is not possible to guarantee that all paper documents can be destroyed.
 Indeed, the acceptance of digital copies remains subject to the discretion of the judge.

 Similar to the electronic signature, electronic archiving will probably also develop to a three-level structure: simple, advanced and certified archiving.
 Over time, this means that certified electronic archiving will make the burden of proof fall under the responsibility of the challenging party.